 If you’re approaching or have just entered retirement, there’s still time to get the most out of your Social Security benefit.

-You aren't required to file for your Social Security benefit right when you retire.
-Take a look at your current investment portfolio and determine if you can afford to defer your Social Security claim.
-Delaying your Social Security benefit can translate into a significant increase in monthly income.
-If your FRA is age 66, delaying your Social Security payments by just one year (until age 67) will result in an 8% increase of your monthly benefit.
-Deferring payments until age 70 will give you a 32% increase.2
+You aren’t required to file for your Social Security benefit right when you retire.
+Take a look at your current investment portfolio and determine how long you can defer your Social Security claim.
+Delaying your Social Security benefit, even by just a few years, can translate into a significant increase in monthly income.
+If you can delay until age 70, you can maximize your monthly benefit for the remainder of your retirement.
+Given that more and more Americans are living to age 100, the difference could be substantial.

-Smart planning and understanding the best ways to maximize your Social Security potential can keep you on track for your ideal retirement and hedge against unexpected expenses that might appear along the way.
+Smart planning along with an understanding of the best ways to maximize your Social Security potential can not only keep you on track for your dream retirement, but also hedge against unexpected expenses that might appear along the way.

 Understanding these benefits can help you make the most of your retirement planning.
-After all, you've spent your working life paying into Social Security—why not use it as part of your financial portfolio to enjoy the retirement you've always envisioned?
+After all, you’ve spent your entire working life paying into Social Security, so why not use it as part of your financial portfolio to enjoy the retirement you’ve always envisioned?